-What's Responsible for Garlic Odor?
+What's Causes Garlic Odor?

 Getting Rid of Garlic Odor

-If you are a garlic-lover, it's wise to surround yourself with others who enjoy garlic or try munching on parsley to rid yourself of garlic breath.
+If you are a garlic lover, it's wise to surround yourself with others who enjoy garlic or try munching on parsley to rid yourself of garlic breath.
 It's much easier to get the smell of garlic off your hands than it is to get rid of garlic breath.
 To rid your hands of the smell after peeling and/or chopping garlic, simply wash your hands and then rub your clean hands on a stainless steel faucet.
 There is also a product called Rub Away that uses a soap-shaped piece of stainless steel.
 When rubbed between your hands, it removes the smell of garlic completely.
-This works because stainless steel binds with the stinky sulfur molecules in garlic, they bind together when rubbed and come off of your hands.
+This works because stainless steel binds with the stinky sulfur molecules in garlic; they bind together when rubbed and come off of your hands.
 If you're not sold on an extra hunk of metal, sucking or squeezing a wedge of lemon will also help mask the garlic smell from both your hands and your mouth.